hands

 The most important is consistency.
 In fact, measuring is consistency, only understood in a narrow, instrumentalist way.

 Think about Japanese temple carpenters.
 They built structures that have survived earthquakes for centuries and they did so without digital levels or machined lumber.
-What they relied on instead was kata—a disciplined way of moving, marking, breathing and working.
+What they relied on instead was kata—a disciplined way of moving, marking, and working.
 It wasn’t magic technique; it was a way of keeping everything stable from moment to moment.
 Their precision didn’t come from tools; it came from consistent practice that made accuracy possible in the first place.

 Medieval guilds worked in much the same way.
 They kept a ‘master’s yard’ as a shared reference, but the real work happened in training.
 Apprentices learned how to stand, how to begin a line, how to keep track of a reference edge.
 These weren’t fussy traditions—they were the mechanisms that kept the whole system coherent.
 The standard wasn’t meant to replace the body; it was meant to orient it.